(Skip to the TL;DR if you’re in a hurry)

 For CodeBuild, this image makes perfect sense.
 And if your use-case is running complex build scripts as part of continuous integration, you may find it appropriate (feel free to skip the next section).
 I can’t recommend it for this project (long build time2).

-As with CodeBuild, the point here is not to get you to use a specific tool, but to learn from other software engineers.
+As with CodeBuild, the point here is not to get you to use a specific tool.
+Instead, open source is great for learning from other software engineers.
 The SAM CLI can run Lambda functions locally - how do they do this?
 With the open source Lambda CI Docker images, “Docker images and test runners that replicate the live AWS Lambda environment”.
 Bingo!
 There are even build images for this exact purpose!

 $ docker run --rm lambci/lambda:build-python3.6 python --version Unable to find image 'lambci/lambda:build-python3.6' locally build-python3.6: Pulling from lambci/lambda [...]
 Python 3.6.1